Entry and exit

 - Be careful of internet scams and other fraud.
 Be sceptical of any request for bank account details or personal information and be wary in any business-like dealings, especially online.

 - Be wary of dating or marriage proposals from people you meet through the internet.

 On 17 July 2014, Malaysia Airlines flight MH17 from Amsterdam to Kuala Lumpur was downed near Grabovo in Donetsk province.
 Armed conflict in the area and investigations into the crash are both ongoing.
 Removing or disturbing material from the crash site could seriously hamper the investigation.

-- If you travel to the crash site despite our advice, don't touch or remove any remaining aircraft wreckage.
+- If, despite our advice, you travel to the crash site, don't touch or remove any remaining aircraft wreckage.

 Driving in Ukraine can be hazardous.
 Roads outside major cities are of a low standard and poorly lit.
 Drivers can be aggressive, drive at excessive speeds, and ignore the road rules.
 Rural roads are often used by unsafe vehicles.
 Driving under the influence of alcohol is common despite the zero tolerance law.
 Drivers don't always stop at pedestrian crossings and regularly park on footpaths.

 Driving with a blood alcohol level above zero is illegal.
 Drivers must be able to produce an original vehicle ownership certificate or rental contract, on demand.